spifory/stuff-counter/README.md

 BOT_TOKEN=...

 # optional
-TEST_GUILD=... # used for posting commands to a guild.
+DEFAULT_GUILD=... # used for posting commands to a guild.
 Usually for testing
 ```

 Then you can run `poetry run task start` to start the bot.